Ideas @75, Resolve @75, Actions @ 75, Achievements @ 75

 This moment of celebration should be a moment of re-dedication, a moment of introspection, of review, reforms and ceaseless, collaborative, competent action.
 Democracy is a plebiscite and to ensure a better future for our upcoming generations, we need to exercise the powers of the democracy judiciously fulfilling the spirit of rule of law and it's very well said by Telugu poet and reformist, Gurjada Rao - A nation is not merely a territory.
 A nation is essentially its people.
 Only when its people progress, the Nation progresses.

 We can co-create a new India by building on our strengths assiduously acquired over the past decades and centuries, by celebrating our rich diversity, by transforming our governance and institutional structures to serve the people in the best possible manner, by leaving no one behind, by resolving differences through cordial dialogue, by striding into the complex, uncertain future with greater optimism, confidence and determination.
 Reducing poverty, lowering illiteracy, bringing down gender discrimination & narrowing social discrimination are challenges before us and we should take this challenge up to make India, the “Vishwaguru”.

 India is a vibrant parliamentary democracy that is emerging as an important player on the world stage and continues on its developmental journey with greater confidence, competence and commitment.
 This is an occasion for us to recall the sacrifices made by many of our iconic as well as less-known freedom fighters to realise their common dream of a free India.
+The spirit of Team India is going to take the country forward.
+This Team India of 130 crore countrymen will realize all the dreams by moving forward as a team.
 It is our moral responsibility to collectively put our shoulders to the wheel and devote ourselves to the overarching ideal of building a vibrant, prosperous and egalitarian India of their dreams.